United Nations Security Council Resolution 1718: Provisions

-UNSCR 1718 banned a range of imports and exports to North Korea and imposed an asset freeze and travel ban on persons involved in the country’s nuclear program.
+UNSCR 1718 banned a range of imports and exports to North Korea and imposed an asset freeze and travel ban on persons involved in the country's nuclear program.
 This trade ban included “battle tanks, armoured combat vehicles, large caliber artillery systems, combat aircraft, attack helicopters, warships, missiles or missile systems.”
 The resolution also prohibited imports of luxury goods to the country.

 Large-scale arms, nuclear technology, and related training on nuclear weapons development were prohibited from being provided to North Korea.
 All states were to cooperate in inspecting cargo suspected of trafficking nuclear, chemical, or biological weapons into the country.
 In practice, not all states supported this and China, an ally of North Korea, did not inspect cargo to and from the country and continued to support the North Korean regime.

-Sanctions limiting trade and instituting travel bans also were included.
-Stipulations required states to freeze the assets of individuals suspected of being involved with North Korea’s nuclear program.
-Special provisions were included that allowed money transfers and travel ban exemptions for humanitarian purposes to be reviewed on a case-by-case basis.